How to build a high performance team

 The secret?
 It all boils down to this simple equation:

-Success = Good strategy x Skilful strategy execution
+Success = High performance mindset x Good strategy x Skilful strategy execution

 This equation highlights the need to take a strategic approach to high performance and look at all the factors that determine performance results, such as those outlined above.
 Don’t cherry pick a short-term “solution” in the hope that it will solve the problem.
 Be strategic.